FraserMuir/gcc-website/src/app/pages/index/index.md

     You will find information for all our meetings and important dates.
 We endeavour to include up to date information that we hope might benefit residents and visitors alike.

-    Please also [click here](https://garelochhead.info/media/helpline-leaflet-gcc.docx) for details of our Community Council Helpline.
   signature: The Community Council
   link:
     text: About Us